|

 SPORTS DRINKS vs. WATER

 Amazingly, up until 1969, athletes were discouraged from consuming fluids while running.
-It was thought that drinking fluids would impair athletic performance.
+It was thought that drinking fluids would impair performance.
 Since then, hundreds of scientific studies have examined every aspect of these beverages on athletic performance.
-Today we know that athletic performance falls as an athlete loses fluids (Armstrong LE, et al. 1985).
+Today we know that performance falls as an athlete loses fluids (Armstrong LE, et al. 1985).

-It turns out that water by itself is not the best rehydration beverage during strenuous activities.
+However, water by itself is not the best rehydration beverage during strenuous activities.
 Drinking plain water shuts down the sensation of thirst too quickly.
 Many athletes stop drinking too soon.
 When Puerto Rican soccer players were left to drink plain water on their own, they were still significantly dehydrated (Leiper JB, et al. 2001).
 A thirsty person drinks more fluid when the beverage contains sodium (and flavoring) compared to plain water.

 SPORTS DRINKS: Sodium Content